DataDog/documentation/content/en/account_management/multi_organization.md

 ## Multi-Org Usage

-The parent-organization can view the total and billable usage of all their organizations (child and parent organizations) by hovering over their username at the bottom left, then navigating to: `Plan & Usage`--> `Multi-Org Usage`.
+The parent-organization can view the total and billable usage of all their organizations (child and parent organizations) by hovering over their username at the bottom left and then navigating to: `Plan & Usage`--> `Multi-Org Usage`.

 The Multi-Org Usage tab shows the aggregate usage of the parent-organization and all its child-organizations.
 There are two sub-tabs on the Multi-Org Usage tab: